sonamsingh11/angular-task/README.md

 to create a service to pull in a random user and populate the profile page.
 You should get the relevant data from the API to fill a `ProfileStore`.

 Create a new page, a profile list.
 Pull in 10 random profiles to populate this list, and make each profile list item clickable, sending the user to a user details page with that user data.
-The UI is up to you, although it is reccomended to use Angular Material components
+The UI is up to you, although it is recommended to use Angular Material components